 Increased access to mental health care can lead to earlier diagnosis, improved adherence to evidence-based treatment, and better patient outcomes.
 The UW Psychiatry Consultation Line (PCL)

-helps eligible providers who are seeking advice regarding adult patients (18+) with mental health and/or substance abuse disorders.
+helps eligible providers who are seeking clinical advice regarding adult patients (18+) with mental health and/or substance abuse disorders.
 The program is fast, free, and connects community providers to psychiatrists at the University of Washington.
 See the information below and visit our FAQ page

 to learn more.

 Providers call 877-WA-PSYCH (877-927-7924) and after a short intake with a UW health navigator, are connected to a UW psychiatrist.
 At the conclusion of the conversation, the UW psychiatrist will send a brief written documentation of the recommendations to the caller via email.

 Prescribing health care providers in Washington state from:

 - community hospitals and emergency departments

 - county and municipal correctional facilities